A straightforward guide to the novel virus

 Washing your hands frequently throughout the day is one of the best ways to stay protected against COVID-19.
 Normal soap is just as effective in protecting against COVID-19 as antibacterial soap.
 Make sure you're scrubbing your hands for at least 20 seconds every time you wash them and to follow this helpful graph from the WHO:

 Use hand sanitizer if you're out and don't have access to a sink.
 Make sure the hand sanitizer contains at least 60% alcohol; a higher alcohol content is better at killing germs.
 The CDC states: "when using hand sanitizer, apply the product to the palm of one hand (read the label to learn the correct amount) and rub the product all over the surfaces of your hands until your hands are dry" (6).
+But remember that hand sanitizer won't work well if your hands are visibly dirty or greasy.

 It's important to use whatever soap or sanitizer is available while you're out and about, but we also like to have some non-toxic options at home.
 Our non-toxic hand soap roundup, non-toxic hand sanitizer roundup, DIY hand sanitizer guide, and non-toxic hand cream roundup will help keep you protected without the use of harmful ingredients .

 Even if you're not under a shelter in place order, you must practice social distancing.
 Since this virus is spread through close contact (within 6 feet), putting distance between you and others in your community can stop transmission.
 You can try social distancing by avoiding supermarkets during peak hours or watching a movie at home instead of going to the theater.
+Always wear a mask when you're in public.

 Are Children More At Risk?